Free SHL General Ability Test (Verify G+) Guide and Practice [2025]

 #4 – Learn from Your Mistakes

-If you want to improve, you must know where you were wrong.
+To improve, you must know where you went wrong.

-That is primarily why I don’t recommend you to rely on SHL’s official practice tests.
-Yes, they will give you a good understanding of how the test looks like, but they have no answers and no explanations, so your ability to learn and improve is very little.
+That is primarily why it isn't recommended to rely on SHL’s official practice tests.
+Yes, they will give you a good understanding of what the test looks like, but they have no answers and no explanations, so your ability to learn and improve is limited.

 In addition, remember that the SHL General Ability Test combines three different topics (numerical, inductive, and deductive).
 Therefore, it is essential that you know in which of these areas you are weakest, so your final score is as high as it can be.